 Edited by Hou Hanru & Xi Bei

-A highly specific part of China with its distinct cultural characteristics and traditions, the PRD has been closely related to international influences and interwoven with popular culture from the beginning.
+We are pleased to present our first exhibition catalogue published by Sternberg Press.
+The D-Tale: Video Art from the Pearl River Delta is the catalogue of the namesake inaugural exhibition of Times Art Center Berlin, founded in November 2018.
+Through four essays by critics and curators, as well as texts and images of the works on exhibit – more than eighty works by nearly sixty artists, the book aims to present a vital component of the Chinese art world which is under-represented on the global art scene, namely the contemporary art production from the Pearl River Delta (PRD).
+A highly specific region of China with its distinct cultural characteristics and traditions, the PRD has been closely related to international influences and interwoven with popular culture from the beginning.
 Frequent exchanges between Guangdong, Hong Kong and Macao, the impacts of Hong Kong’s popular culture, film, television and pop music concerning visual culture, coupled with a sensitivity for and references to international new media art, led to rapid experimentation in video art across the entire PRD.
-The art communities in the region have continuously developed their own aesthetics, merging individual independence, freedom, cultural hybridity, humour and irony with avant-garde experiments in open, diverse, fluid and natural manners.

-By adopting the medium of moving images, artists from the Pearl River Delta are looking for freedom and forms of resistance against dominant ideology and powers, turning ordinary gestures into artistic strategies to construct diverse personal utopias.
-Their video practices represent the most ground-breaking and powerful visions of experimental art and culture in the PRD.
-As a result, the PRD has become a creative hub for international exchange and art activities, as well as a deviating model which inspires artists from other regions.
+By adopting the medium of moving images, artists from the PRD are looking for freedom and forms of resistance against dominant ideology and powers, turning ordinary gestures into artistic strategies to construct diverse “personal utopias”.
+Their video practices represent the most ground-breaking and powerful visions of contemporary art and culture in the PRD.
+The PRD has become a creative hub for international exchange and art activities, as well as a deviating model which inspires artists from other parts of the world.